hehaijin/Google-Search-Result-Formatter/readme.md

 ####  Can be installed from chrome web store https://chrome.google.com/webstore/detail/google-search-result-form/abkidbifhkchpcflnhfnligddnhjjjeg

+#### The chrome store version will be a few days behind the Github repo due to review process.

 ####  The plugin is still in development, so please let me know if you find any bugs,  or have any questions, feature requests.
 Appreciate it.

 ####